Utah National Parks Road Trip Itinerary from Vegas

 I highly recommend paying the extra to book the exact vehicle category you want.
 Most rental companies won’t guarantee you a 4-wheel-drive.
 Howerver, by booking and pre-paying for a vehicle in the right category, you have a much better chance of getting what you need.
 This is especially so during the holidays when there are lots of people travelling.

 If you do choose to chance it with “pick-of-the-lot” – double-check your vehicle specs.
 We made the terrible mistake of assuming our Jeeps was 4WD – apparently not (it was 2am after a long day).
-There was a small sticker on the windshield that said “2WD” but we didn’t see it until days later.
-If you are unsure, ask your car rental company.
+There was a small sticker on the windshield that said “2WD”.
+However, we didn’t see it until days later.
+If you’re unsure about the capability of your rental car, ask before it’s too late!

 Off-season travel